-Coorg, which is aptly termed as the Scotland of India and as the Kashmir of Karnataka as the place is famous for its evergreen forests, lush green valleys, misty hills, sprawling coffee plantations, tea estates, orange groves, lofty peaks and fast flowing streams.
+Coorg, is aptly termed as the Scotland of India and the Kashmir of Karnataka.
+The place is famous for its evergreen forests, lush green valleys, misty hills, sprawling coffee plantations, tea estates, orange groves, lofty peaks and fast-flowing streams.
 It is a popular weekend getaway in Southern India, especially for people from neighboring Dakshina Kannada, Hassan and Mysore districts of Karnataka and Kannur and Wayanad districts of Kerala.

-A Haven for Tourists - Tourist places in Coorg
+A Haven For Tourists - Tourist Places In And Around Coorg

-Coorg houses a lot of scenic attractions that are frequented by visitors and they range from historical monuments such as palaces and forts to ancient temples, ecological parks, waterfalls and sanctuaries.
-The main attraction of Coorg, Talacauvery, the origin of Cauvery, are the Abbey Falls, Irppu Falls, Mallalli Falls, Madikeri Fort, Madikeri Palace, Raja's Seat, Nalknad Palace and Gadhige (Raja's Tombs).
+Coorg houses a lot of scenic attractions that are frequented by visitors and they range from historical monuments, such as palaces and forts to ancient temples, ecological parks, waterfalls and sanctuaries.
+The main attraction of Coorg is Talacauvery which is the origin of Cauvery.
+Others are the Abbey Falls, Iruppu Falls, Mallalli Falls, Madikeri Fort, Madikeri Palace, Raja's Seat, Nalknad Palace and Gadhige (Raja's Tombs).

-Coorg also offers scenic destinations such as Chelavara Falls, Harangi Dam, Kaveri Nisargadama, Dubare Elephant Camp, Honnamana Kere, and Mandalapatti and wildlife enthusiasts can visit the Nagarhole National Park and the adjacent Bandipur National Park as these are ideal places for nature lovers.
+Coorg also offers scenic destinations, such as Chelavara Falls, Harangi Dam, Kaveri Nisargadhama, Dubare Elephant Camp, Honnamana Kere and Mandalapatti.
+Wildlife enthusiasts can visit the Nagarhole National Park and the adjacent Bandipur National Park as these are ideal places for nature lovers.

-Excellent opportunities for outdoor activities like trekking, golf, angling and river rafting can be chosen here and most of the trekking trails in Coorg are located in the Brahmagiri Hills of the Western Ghats.
+Excellent opportunities for outdoor activities like trekking, golf, angling and river rafting can be chosen here.
+Most of the trekking trails in Coorg are located in the Brahmagiri Hills of the Western Ghats.
 The Pushpagiri Hills, Kotebetta, Igguthappa, Nishani Motte and Tadiandamol are the other trekking destinations in Coorg.

-The Upper Barapole River, situated in the Brahmagiri Hills towards the south of Coorg, is the destination of water sports enthusiasts whereas Valanoor, the backwaters of River Kaveri, is the favorite destination of avid anglers.
+The Upper Barapole river, situated in the Brahmagiri Hills towards the south of Coorg, is the destination of water sports enthusiasts; whereas, Valanoor, the backwaters of river Cauvery, is the favourite destination of avid anglers.

-The nearest railway station to Coorg is at Mysore which is situated at a distance of 146 km.
+The nearest railway station to Coorg is Mysore which is situated at a distance of 118 km.
 The nearest airport to Coorg is the Mangalore International Airport which operates regular domestic and international flights.

-The population of Coorg comprises of various tribal communities like Kodava, Tulu, Gowda, Kudiyas, and Buntas and a majority of the population belongs to the Kodava tribe (Kodavas or Coorgies) and they are known for their hospitality and bravery.
+The population of Coorg comprises of various tribal communities like Kodava, Tulu, Gowda, Kudiyas, and Buntas.
+A majority of the population belongs to the Kodava tribe (Kodavas or Coorgies) and they are known for their hospitality and bravery.

-Coorg is internationally renowned as a prominent coffee producing center and the place experiences a typical tropical climate.
+Coorg is internationally renowned as a prominent coffee producing centre and the place experiences a typical tropical climate.
 It was the British who introduced coffee plantations to Coorg.
-Arabica and Robusta are the major coffee variants that are cultivated here and this place is also famous for its honey, cardamom, pepper and orange produce.
+Arabica and robusta are the major coffee variants that are cultivated here.
+This place is also famous for its honey, cardamom, pepper and orange production.

-There are many theories related to the origin of the name Kodagu'.
-Some believe that Kodagu' was derived from Krodhadesa' the land of the Kodava tribe.
-Others believe that Kodagu' originated from the word Kodava' which evolved from two words Kod' (give) and avva' (mother) that denoted Mother Goddess Kaveri.
-Later Kodagu was anglicized into Coorg.
+There are many theories related to the origin of the name Kodagu.
+Some believe that Kodagu was derived from Krodhadesa, the land of the Kodava tribe.
+Others believe that Kodagu originated from the word Kodava which evolved from two words “Kod” (give) and “avva” (mother) which denoted Mother Goddess Cauvery.
+Later Kodagu was anglicised into Coorg.

 Coorg was under the direct governance of British till the Indian Independence in 1947 and it became an independent state in 1950.
-In the year 1956, during the re-organization of the states, Coorg was merged with Karnataka and today, Coorg is the smallest district of Karnataka with three taluks–Madikeri, Somavarapete and Veerajapete.
+In the year 1956, during the re-organisation of the states, Coorg was merged with Karnataka and today, Coorg is the smallest district of Karnataka with three taluks–Madikeri, Somavarapete and Veerajapete.
 Madikeri serves as the district headquarters of Coorg.